Empathetic and Thorough Legal Guidance in Your larimer and Weld County Same-Sex Divorce

-- they married in Colorado;
+- They married in Colorado; and

-- at least one of the spouses has been a resident of the state for 90 days prior to filing.
+- At least one of the spouses has been a resident of the state for 90 days prior to filing.

-Child Custody and Visitation Issues
+Child Custody & Visitation Issues in Gay & Lesbian Divorces

 Note that being “legal parents” means:

-- the child was born into the marriage;
+- The child was born into the marriage;

-- a non-biological parent adopted their partner’s biological child through a second parent or stepparent adoption.
+- A non-biological parent adopted their partner's biological child through a second parent or stepparent adoption.